 Where will the web data be hosted?: [/var/www/html/glidefactory] /var/www/html/glidefactory

 At some point the installer will prompt you for the OSG VDT Client location or if you want to install it.
 The installer will install the client for you.
 (See GlideinWMS Component Install)

 When asked if you want OSG_VDT_BASE defined globally?
 Answer 'y' unless you want to force your users to find and hard code the location.

 By default, match authentication will be used.
 If you have a reason not to use it, be sure to set to False the USE_MATCH_AUTH attribute in both in both the Factory and Frontend configuration files.

 The Glidein Frontend will need the the Condor binaries.
 You can reuse an existing installation, if available, like if you host the Glidein Frontend on the a submitter node.

-The installer can install a local copy as the same non privileged Glidein Frontend user.
+Else you need to install a local copy.
+The suggested way is to install as the same non privileged Glidein Frontend user (see below).
 The whole process is managed by a install script described below.

 The Glidein Frontend needs a x509 proxy to communicate with the glidein Factory.
 You need to create such proxy before starting a VO

 Frontend and then keep it valid for the life of the frontend.
-If used for glidein submission (i.e. if it is passed to the glidein
+If used for job submission (i.e. if it is passed to the glidein

 Factory), this proxy must at any point in time have a validity of at least the longest expected job being run by the glideinWMS